PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Rattick Betrays Him #

+Rattick complains that the Orc's roughed him up unnecessarily.
+Didn't heed the safe word.

+"I am terribly sorry, but I didn't breed them for intelligence." turns to Samga, "Except for you of course, no offense meant."

+His alien face betraying no emotion, Samga said, "I am content to bask in the radiance of you wisdom and intellect."

+"See," Alston said to Rattick, "Flattery.
+It's a sign of cunning and intelligence."

+"Well, your most your most savage and powerfulness, your intelligence and potency is common knowledge," said Rattick.

+"Yes, yes.
+You are cunning as well, Rattick.
+And far less trustworthy than Samga here."

 # He Tries to Buy the Girl #

 >Asarah doesn't want to admit weakness -- Boltac struggles with this -- "It's not weakness let someone love you", he said.